 The MA plot can then be created using the

-dds object that now contains fitted results.
+dds object that now contains fitted results and the gene counts.